Coursesuite/coursesuite.com/pages/privacy.md

 To fulfil a contract, or take steps linked to a contract: in particular, in facilitating and processing transactions that take place on the Site’s, like where you purchase a subscription, a product or service or from our Site’s.

 Where this is necessary for purposes which are in our legitimate interests.
-* These interests include:
+These interests include:
 * operating the Sites;
 * providing you with services described on the Sites;
 * to improve customer service: Information you provide helps us respond to your customer service requests and support needs more efficiently.
 * to personalize user experience: We may use information in the aggregate to understand how our Users as a group use the services and resources provided on our Site.
 * to process payments: We may use the information Users provide about themselves when placing an order only to provide service to that order.
 We do not share this information with outside parties except to the extent necessary to provide the service.
 * verifying your identity when you sign in to any of our Sites;
 * responding to support tickets, and helping facilitate the resolution of any disputes;
 * updating you with operational news and information about our Sites and services e.g. to notify you about changes to our Sites, website disruptions or security updates;
 * carrying out technical analysis to determine how to improve the Sites and services we provide;
 * monitoring activity on the Sites, e.g. to identify potential fraudulent activity and to ensure compliance with the user terms that apply to the Sites;
 * managing our relationship with you, e.g. by responding to your comments or queries submitted to us on the Sites or asking for your feedback or whether you want to participate in a survey;
 * managing our legal and operational affairs (including, managing risks relating to content and fraud matters);
 * providing general administrative and performance functions and activities; and
- * processing your job application to Avide eLearning.
 * Where you give us consent:
 * providing you with marketing information about products and services which we feel may interest you; and
 * customising our services and websites, like advertising that appear on the Site – where this involves the use of cookies or similar technologies – in order to provide a more personalised experience.
 * For purposes which are required by law.
 * For the purpose of responding to requests by government, a court of law, or law enforcement authorities conducting an investigation.